Tonyuche/Project/TrendyDesigns.md

 - A professional, enterprise-grade configuration suitable for production

 This infrastructure supports operational efficiency, data integrity, and strong security posture across all departments at Margielos UK.
+# Contributing Guidelines

+Thanks for your interest in improving Margielos Atelier.
+Because this project was created for a capstone project and designed to be simple, contributions are welcome but please follow the guidelines below.

+## Setting up your environment

+1. Install Node.js 18+ and npm.
+2. Install dependencies with `npm install`.
+3. Run the development server with `npm run dev` and visit `http://localhost:3000`.

+## Coding Standards

+- Use TypeScript for all `.tsx` files.
+- Use functional components and React hooks.
+- Tailwind CSS is the styling framework; avoid inline styles.
+- Keep components small and focused.
+Reusable UI pieces should live in `app/components/`.

+## Branching & Pull Requests

+- Create a descriptive feature branch (e.g. `feature/add-wishlist`).
+- Commit messages should be concise and present‑tense.
+- Before opening a Pull Request, ensure `npm run build` and `npm run lint` pass without errors.
+- Provide context and screenshots in the PR description.

+## Adding Products

+Product data is stored statically in `data/products.ts`.
+To add a product:

+1. Define a new `Product` object in the `products` array.
+Make sure the `id` is unique.
+2. Provide `slug`, `name`, `description`, `price`, `category`, and image URLs.
+3. If you add new categories, update the navigation links in `app/page.tsx`.

+## Future Ideas

+While the current version uses localStorage for the cart and static data for products, future improvements could include:

+- Connecting a real back‑end (e.g. via Prisma or MongoDB).
+- Implementing user authentication for wishlists or order history.
+- Adding payment processing with Stripe or PayPal.
+- Internationalization and accessibility improvements.

+Contributions addressing any of these ideas are welcome.
+Please open an issue first to discuss large changes.